What I do

 I didn’t start out trying to “build clarity systems.”

-I spent years inside teams where I was the person answering the same questions, handling edge cases, and making judgment calls that weren’t written down anywhere.
-Over time, it became clear that the work wasn’t hard because it was complex — it was hard because the rules lived in people’s heads.
+I spent years inside teams as the person answering the same questions, handling edge cases, and making judgment calls that weren’t written down anywhere.
+Over time, it became clear that the work wasn’t difficult because it was complex.
+It was hard because the rules lived in people’s heads.

 Instead of jumping straight to design outputs, I started paying attention to: